KenRip/rfslib/README.md

     CICSREXX.SUBMIT.JCLID   - Provides addition control over including the "// ID" within the submitted JCL.
     CICSREXX.SUBMIT.JOBCARD - Provides additional control over the use of a custom JECL JOBCARD within the submitted JCL.

+**Note:** To enable these optionally ESM security checks replace the AUTHFUNC.PROC in PRD2.RFSLIB with the AUTHFUNC.Z member (i.e. rename AUTHFUNC.PROC to AUTHFUNC.PROCO and rename AUTHFUNC.Z to AUTHFUNC.PROC).
+This will activate the interface to an External Security Manager to control access to the SUBMIT, PRINT, LIBRP and LIBRC PROCs.

 [Return to TOC](#table-of-contents)

 ##### Additional ESM Tailoring for the CICSECX1 and CICSECX2 security exits